 But, some anniversaries slip by unnoticed.
 Their occurrence while imperceptibly commonplace, have yet to show their significance.
 In fact, I would argue, that unless you were fully aware, you would not have known that a life changing moment had occurred.

-Our home in Franklin, Wisconsin, the winter before
+Our home in Franklin, Wisconsin, the winter before we purchased our floating home, Troubadour |

 To honor the anniversary you have to recognize that a change has occurred in you.